-By the Fall of 2021, the City of Lausanne and the Canton of Vaud will see three of their flagship cultural institutions brought together on a single site.
-The Museum of Design and Contemporary Applied Arts (mudac) and the Musée de l’Elysée will be joining the Cantonal Museum of Fine Arts, inaugurated on October 5 and 6, 2019, in their new quarters housed just a few yards from the station in the former CFF locomotive hangars.
+In June, 2022, the City of Lausanne and the Canton of Vaud will see three of their flagship cultural institutions brought together on a single site.
+The Museum of Design and Contemporary Applied Arts (mudac) and the Musée de l’Elysée will be joining the Cantonal Museum of Fine Arts, inaugurated on October, 2019, in their new quarters housed just a few yards from the station in the former CFF locomotive hangars.
 The PLATEFORME 10 project, of a scope unprecedented in Switzerland and sponsored by the Canton of Vaud, City of Lausanne and the CFF, aims to put Lausanne on the map as an innovative city of culture.

 On October 5, 2015, the architects Aires Mateus were selected to design the Musée de l'Elysée of the future.

 With its strong and direct architecture, the project "One Museum, Two Museums" project meets the requirements of the open call.
 In a single volume, it brings together in a synthetic way the duality and complementarity of the two museums distributed on either side of the luminous opening marking the common entrance.
 This horizontal space crosses the volume emerging at the bottom of the esplanade and spectacularly acts as a call for the visitor or traveller.
 The iconic quality of the building is not just a visual signal.

 The concern to respect the functionality and quality of the spaces as a priority is clearly displayed.
 The welcome area is part of the extension of the public space whose location will therefore be specified, between the Cantonal Museum of Fine Arts and this new building.
 A real forum opens on its four sides, this entrance hall will bring together all the common areas: ticketing, bookstore, shop and cafeteria.